karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 With wishful thinking, one might hope that ConvNets would produce all-diffuse probabilities in regions outside the training data, but there is no part in an ordinary objective (e.g. mean cross-entropy loss) that explicitly enforces this constraint.
 Indeed, it seems that  the class scores in these regions of space are all over the place, and worse, a straight-forward attempt to patch this up by introducing a background class and iteratively adding fooling images as a new *background* class during training are not effective in mitigating the problem.

-It currently seems that to fix this problem we need to change our objectives, and/or our forward functional norms.
+It currently seems that to fix this problem we need to change our objectives, and/or our forward functional forms.
 However, as far as I know we haven't found very good candidates for either.
 To be continued.

 #### Further Reading